cremelies/cremelies/readme.md

  》 I’m usually off-tab and often only reply to whispers.
 C+H freely unless I’m with someone, or if my name says not to.

  》 I hide + block freely, I do not make exceptions if anything/anyone makes me uncomfortable.
-I have clear boundaries so please respect them, I REALLY dislike ignorance and assumptions.
+I REALLY dislike ignorance and assumptions.

  》 I avoid by all meanings problematic fandoms, so please don't take it in the wrong way if I'm wary at first.